thauburger/basic-auth-mongoose/README.md

 ####Authentication Properties

-Plugging in basic-auth will add two required properties into your `User` schema: `username` and `password`.
-Just fill in those credentials when you're creating a user:
+Plugging in basic-auth will add two required properties on top of your `User` schema: `username` and `password`.
+Just fill in those credentials when you're creating a user.
+The user's password will be automatically encrypted for secure storage.

 ````
 var tom = new User({